-Trial of man charged with running down Muslim family in Canada to begin
+Trial of man charged with running down Muslim family in Canada begins

 “We will be watching this trial closely,” the National Council of Canadian Muslims advocacy group said in a statement on Monday afternoon.

-“Justice should be served,” relative Shaukat Rizvi told the Toronto Star newspaper before this week’s legal proceedings, which are being held in the Ontario Superior Court of Justice in the city of Windsor.
+“Justice should be served,” relative Shaukat Rizvi told the Toronto Star newspaper before this week’s legal proceedings.
+“We have confidence in the Canadian justice system.”

 The killings renewed trauma for Muslim community members across Canada, many of whom were still reeling in the aftermath of a deadly 2017 assault on a Quebec City mosque and a fatal stabbing at another mosque in Toronto in 2020.